WeiDUorg/weidu/README-WeiDU-Changes.txt

   * DECOMPILE_DLG_TO_D uses SOURCE_RES and not SOURCE_FILE as a file name
     (prints BEGIN ~FILE~ and not BEGIN ~FILE.DLG~, avoids breaking the resulting file).
+  * --quick-menu can install one of the quick selections from the command line.
+    Can be combined with --force-(un)install, but only if the latter components are defined in ALWAYS_ASK.

 Version 227:
   * REPLACE_BCS_BLOCK(_REGEXP) now parses variable names.